checkout/checkout-sdk-php/README.md

 ## Building from source

-Once you checkout the code from GitHub, the project can be built using composer:
+Once you check out the code from GitHub, the project can be built using composer:

 ```
 composer update